querry43/assigato-remote/README.md

 bundle install --path vendor/bundle
 ```

-When using PWM audio, enable the device overlay:
+When using PWM audio, use `raspi-config` to force audio to the 3.5mm jack and enable the device overlay:

 ```
 echo "dtoverlay=pwm-2chan,pin=18,func=2,pin2=13,func2=4" | sudo tee -a /boot/config.txt